 - Peppermint: In one study, peppermint leaf extract both reduced inflammation and significantly reduced viral activity for a respiratory virus.
-Peppermint tea also contains compounds that have natural antiviral and anti-inflammatory compounds.
+Peppermint tea also contains compounds that have natural antiviral and anti-inflammatory effects.

 - St. John’s Wort: Another recognized name among antiviral herbs, St. John’s Wort contains the chemicals hypericin and pseudohypericin, which fight off viruses that imitate healthy human cells.

 Clearly, you have a lot of different options when it comes to antiviral herbs!
-In terms of taking them, you usually have a few options.
+In terms of taking them, there are various methods.
 With some antiviral herbs, like oregano and basil, you can add them to your food as you usually would.
 With other antiviral herbs, or if you want a more potent dose of basil or oregano, you can opt for supplements, teas, or liquid extracts.

 The Best Defense Against Viruses: A Healthy Immune System

-At the end of the day, the thing that kills viruses is your immune system.
-Natural antivirals like copper, UV light, and antiviral herbs can definitely provide a helping hand, and sometimes a major one.
+At the end of the day, what kills viruses is your immune system.
+Natural antivirals like silver, UV light, and antiviral herbs can definitely provide a helping hand, and sometimes a major one.
 But ultimately, your overall health and the strength or your immune system will be what determines whether or not a virus you are exposed to makes you sick, and how long that sickness will last.

-To that end, the best thing you can do now to protect yourself against the novel coronavirus — and against future viruses in general — is to take steps to keep your immune system strong.
+To that end, the best thing you can do now to protect yourself against Covid — and against future viruses in general — is to take steps to keep your immune system strong.
 That means eating immune-boosting foods, getting enough good quality sleep, reducing stress, and, above all, keeping your gut health in check (since 70% of your immune system lives in your gut!).